capitalch/trace/tracking.md

 ## Purchase to do
-                                                                                                                    - Perhaps 'undefined' for string | undefined types do not work for switching in signals.
-Check it in lab
-- Need to do in markup for string values as value: PurchaseStore.main.remarks.value || ''
-- Edit
 - Total error handling
 - items search and populate
-- serial no
 - final validation
 - submit and save
+- Check calculations
+- Purchase Ret
+- Edit
--   Reset
+- View
+- Checkup with real invoice
+- Mechanism to see whether sl no required or not
                                                                                                                     - Validations
-- Checkup with real invoice
-- Serial no better display
+                                                                                                                    - serial no
-- Price check validations in purchase invoice
+                                                                                                                    - When not GST invoice then remove GST calculations
+                                                                                                                    - Validations for Invoice amount, Total qty, cgst, sgst, igst
-- cleanup
+                                                                                                                    - Reset button
                                                                                                                     - clear row button
                                                                                                                     - Gst invoice
                                                                                                                     - GSTIN auto populate